 - When you’ve finished hand expressing the first breast, switch to the other side.

-When to Hand Express?
+When to hand express?

 Obviously, you can hand express whenever you need to pump but can’t because of an issue with your pump not working or for whatever reason.